 |Provide working carbon monoxide detector.||Not addressed|

 |Provide a working washer/dryer.||Not addressed|

-Landlords are prohibited from renting a unit known to have bed bugs.
+Landlords are prohibited from renting a unit known or suspected to have bed bugs.
 If bedbugs are discovered in a rental unit after it has been rented out, the landlord has ten days to contact a professional pest control company about treating the unit.

 If a landlord does not treat the unit, the tenant is entitled to $250 or actual damages, whichever is greater, plus any attorney fees.

-For any rental property built prior to 1978 that is being repaired or renovated, the landlord must give a written, 30 day notice of the repair/renovation activity and a warning that there could be a lead hazard created by the activity.
+For any rental property built prior to 1978 that is being repaired or renovated, the landlord must give a written, 30-day notice of the repair/renovation activity and a warning that there could be a lead hazard created by the activity.

 If a landlord is aware that radon is present in the rental unit, the landlord is required to notify existing tenants within 30 days of discovering the presence of radon, or to notify prospective tenants of the issue prior to signing the lease.